Coldhost/yolks/README.md

+> !
+This repository was edited for needs of Coldhost.eu !

 # Yolks

 A curated collection of core images that can be used with Coldhost's Egg system.
 Each image is rebuilt